Kreidl/jenkinstest/README.md

 The Repo uses these branches:
-* production --> Runs production code (last step)
+* production --> creates docker container and Runs production code (last step)
-* integration --> get merges from unittesting and do securitytesting
+* integration --> get merges from unittesting do securitytesting and merge code into production
 * unittesting and then merge automatically into integration

 For merge you need to add the Git credentials in the credentials with the variablename defined in the merging stage of testing